 All articles will be reviewed through a rigorous double-blind review process.
 (Please see the information about our overall editorial process.)

-Articles submitted to Limina for review should adhere to the highest standards of academic scholarship, but, in light of the interdisciplinary nature of the journal, standards applicable to the relevant field within which the article is conceived should be the standards to which a reviewer holds that article.
+Articles submitted to Limina for review should adhere to the highest standards of academic scholarship, but, in light of the interdisciplinary nature of the journal, standards relevant for the field within which the article is conceived should be the standards to which a reviewer holds that article.

 Articles should also be expected to situate themselves within or against the relevant existing academic literature (or show that, and explain why, such does not yet exist), thereby demonstrating familiarity with existing scholarship in an attempt to establish the originality of the submitted paper.

 Preference will be given to creative works on timely topics, and to papers that are likely to promote additional research, or suggest important new avenues of inquiry.

 The scope of the work should be clearly defined in the introduction.
 The author's own work in the field should not be singled out for special emphasis, and all contributors to the subject are to be treated on equal footing when selecting material for in-depth discussion.